Women, Money and Entrepreneurship

 Support for women navigating money and entrepreneurship

-If you’re a woman running a business and noticing that money brings up anxiety, self-doubt or exhaustion, you’re not alone — and support is available.
+If you’re a woman entrepreneur running a business and noticing that money brings up anxiety, self-doubt or exhaustion, you’re not alone — and support is available.

 Through financial therapy, I offer a space to